 I came to academia because of my passion for the production and sharing of knowledge.
 This passion is central to my work as an educator and a researcher.
 In many ways, this passion was derived from a feeling that my own history and lived experiences were absent from the textbooks and education I was provided from elementary school through college.
 As a fourth generation Japanese American from Orange County, I pursued graduate study in ethnic studies and sociology to give myself and my community an intellectual voice.

 In all my courses, whether sociological theory, methods, or race and ethnicity, my central goal is given my students a voice and a vocabulary to tell their own story and to be critical participants in the world around them.
 In developing their own voices, I also ask students to be mindful of others who may not have a voice.
 I ask them to unpack their “invisible knapsack” of privilege and question hegemonic structures and taken for granted assumptions as they inspect social issues.

 My research interests focus on the sociologies of international migration, race/ethnicity, and politics.
-In particular, I am interested in the continuing role of race in internal and external negotiations of boundary making.
+In particular, I am interested in the continuing role of race in internal and external boundary making as well as the affective dimensions of citizenship.
 While my work tends to focus on Asian American communities, I have a broad interest in racial and ethnic dynamics across groups and leverage an intersectional perspective to incorporate class, gender, and sexuality into my work.

 - Ph.D.
 Sociology, University of California, Irvine (2014)